CVidrio/ffa-framework/docs/uncertainty-quantification.md

 1. Draw $N_{\text{sim}}$ bootstrap samples of size $n$ from the selected probability distribution.
 2. Fit a probability distribution to each bootstrap sample using the same [model selection method](model-selection.md) and [parameter estimation method](parameter-estimation.md) that was used to generate the original distribution.
 3. Compute the quantiles for each of the bootstrapped distributions.
-4. Generate confidence intervals using the mean and variance of the bootstrapped quantiles .
+4. Generate confidence intervals using the mean and variance of the bootstrapped quantiles.

-### Handling Non-Stationarity

-If the selected probability distribution is non-stationary, the quantiles for the bootstrapped distributions change in time.
-Therefore, the confidence intervals vary with time as well.
-Luckily, it is computationally inexpensive to determine the set of confidence intervals from the bootstrap distributions.
-Therefore, the FFA framework will report the confidence intervals for *all years* in the dataset by default when using the sample bootstrap quantification method.

 ## Regula-Falsi Profile Likelihood (RFPL)